Vindexus/DungeonWorldData/README.md

 ## Compiled from Source
 The JSON is compiled from the files and folders in the `source` folder using the npm module I've written called `rpgparser-data`.

-## Raw vs Basic
-The raw JSON file includes the unparsed handlebar helpers such as `Take +1 forward to {{move 'defy_danger'}}`.
-The basic JSON file has had those parsed through basic helpers, so it would become `Take +1 forward to Defy Danger`.

 ## Preview/Excerpt of Data
 This is a preview of the **structure**; the actual data has more text.